-This survey is the first population-based survey on blindness and low vision carried out in the whole of Malaysia.
+This survey is the first population based survey on blindness and low vision carried out in the whole of Malaysia.
 Data across all ages and ethnic groups with appropriate sampling from both rural and urban areas were obtained.
 Every attempt possible was made to ensure that the sampling was representative for all categories.
-The frequency distributions in age, gender, ethnicity and place of residence were similar between the respondents and general population in Malaysia (Table 1).
+The frequency distributions in age, sex, ethnicity, and place of residence were similar between the respondents and general population in Malaysia (Table 1).

-With a prevalence of blindness of 0.29%, it would appear that the prevalence rate in Malaysia was comparable to the other countries in the same region, which ranged from 0.8% in Vietnam to 1.2% in Indonesia2.
-However, the prevalence of low vision at 2.4% was higher than the Asia and Pacific Islands region, which had a prevalence of 1.9%1.
-Based on the available global data from 17 countries on low vision, the WHO estimated that for each person blind, there were 3 people with low vision1.
-This survey showed that for every blind person in Malaysia, there were 8 persons with low vision.
+With a prevalence of blindness of 0.29%, it would appear that the prevalence rate in Malaysia was lower than that of the other countries in the same region, which ranged from 0.8% in Vietnam to 1.2% in Indonesia.
+However, the prevalence of low vision at 2.4% was higher than the Asia and Pacific Islands region, which had a prevalence of 1.9%.
+Based on the available global data from 17 countries on low vision, the WHO estimated that for each person blind, there were three people with low vision.
+This survey showed that for every blind person in Malaysia, there were eight people with low vision.
 Using presenting visual acuity and not pinhole or refracted vision in the definition of low vision might have overestimated the magnitude of low vision.

 The survey revealed that the major causes of blindness in Malaysia differ from patterns seen in many low and medium income nations.
-Trachoma and Vitamin A deficiency were nearly non-existent here.
-Instead cataract and retinal diseases were the major causes of blindness.
+Trachoma and vitamin A deficiency were nearly non-existent here.
+Instead, cataract and retinal diseases were the major causes of blindness.
 As the Malaysian population ages, it is highly likely that the absolute numbers of people blind from cataract and retinal diseases will increase.

 Uncorrected refractive errors were the leading cause of low vision.
-This pattern is similar to that seen in the United States 11, India 12 and Saudi Arabia13.
-Previous myopia studies on Chinese 14 and Malay 15 students in Malaysia found myopia prevalence rates of 42% and 15% respectively.
-As 88% of the population in Malaysia is younger than 50 years of age and 27% is Chinese, refractive errors will continue to be an important public health problem in the country.
+This pattern is similar to that seen in the United States, India, and Saudi Arabia.
+Previous myopia studies on Chinese and Malay students in Malaysia found myopia prevalence rates of 42% and 15% respectively.
+As 88% of the population in Malaysia are younger than 50 years of age and 27% are Chinese, refractive errors will continue to be an important public health problem in the country.

-The 1996 NES estimate indicated that up to 50% of 54,000 blind people and 80% of 464,000 low vision people were due to cataract and uncorrected refractive errors, which are readily treatable with good visual restoration.
-The survey also revealed that the target groups for interventions in reducing cataract prevalence were people older than 50 years of age and females while for uncorrected refractive errors were young adults, people older than 50 years of age and females.
+The 1996 NES estimate indicated that up to 50% of 54 000 blind people and 80% of 464 000 of people with low vision were due to cataract and uncorrected refractive errors, which are readily treatable with good visual restoration.
+The survey also revealed that the target groups for interventions in reducing cataract prevalence were people older than 50 years of age and females, while for uncorrected refractive errors they were young adults, people older than 50 years of age, and females.

-The presence of avoidable blindness in the country suggests the need to evaluate the accessibility, availability and distribution of cataract surgery and refractive services, with the focus on public awareness and attitude on eye care services utilization.
-Information on barriers to accessibility and utilization of eye care services can then be incorporated into the strategies of the National Prevention of Blindness Program (NPBL).
-Based on the NES estimate, the NPBL priorities will focus on : cataract case detection and cataract surgery provision, vision screening and refractive services as part of primary health care and school services, human resource development with training of primary health care workers, optometrists/ refractionists and cataract surgeons , as well as the development of comprehensive eye care services at the secondary and tertiary level of eye care.
+The presence of avoidable blindness in the country suggests the need to evaluate the accessibility, availability, and distribution of cataract surgery and refractive services, with the focus on public awareness and attitude on eye care services utilisation.
+Information on barriers to accessibility and utilisation of eye care services can then be incorporated into the strategies of the national prevention of blindness programme (NPBL).
+Based on the NES estimate, the NPBL priorities will focus on cataract case detection and cataract surgery provision, vision screening and refractive services as part of primary health care and school services, human resource development with training of primary healthcare workers, optometrists, and cataract surgeons, as well as the development of comprehensive eye care services at the secondary and tertiary level of eye care.
 We hope avoidable blindness will be efficiently and effectively eliminated with these NPBL interventions by the year 2020.